MicrosoftDocs/Advertising-docs/BingAds/hotel-service/code-example-call-code-grant-flow.md

 ---
-title: "Call CodeGrantFlow Code Example" ms.service: "hotel-ads-hotel-service" ms.topic: "article"
+title: "Call CodeGrantFlow Code Example"
+description: Shows how to call the CodeGrantFlow code example to authenticate the user. ms.service: "hotel-ads-hotel-service" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
 dev_langs:
   - csharp
+ms.date: 11/1/2017
 ---

-# Call CodeGrantFlow Code Example
+# Call CodeGrantFlow code example

-The following shows how to call the [CodeGrantFlow](../hotel-service/code-example-codegrantflow.md) DLL to get your access and refresh token.
+The following shows how to call the [CodeGrantFlow](../hotel-service/code-example-code-grant-flow.md) DLL to get your access and refresh token.
 You can use the code found here to enable OAuth in the other examples found in this documention.

 ```csharp
 using System;